getcarina/getcarina.com/_tutorials/wordpress-nginx-links.md

 ### Prerequisite

-A Rackspace Container Service cluster, with at least two nodes, running Docker Swarm.
+A Carina cluster, with at least two nodes, running Docker Swarm.

 **Note:** If you completed the [previous tutorial](../wordpress-apache-mysql), you can reuse the same cluster, so long as all previous Docker containers have been